pascalkuthe/OpenVAF/README.md

 cargo build
 ```

 By default, OpenVAF will link against the static LLVM libraries, to avoid runtime dependencies.
-However, package managers usually do not provide all required static libraries so shared libraries are usually used during development.
+This is great for creating portable binaries but sometimes building with shared libraries is preferable.
 Simply set the `LLVM_LINK_SHARED` environment variable during linking to use the shared system libraries.
-If multiple LLVM versions are installed (often the case on debian) the `LLVM_CONFIG` environment variable can be set to the path of the correct `llvm-config` binary.
+If multiple LLVM versions are installed (often the case on debian) the `LLVM_CONFIG` environment variable can be used to specify the path of the correct `llvm-config` binary.
-Release binaries are built in [special docker images](https://github.com/pascalkuthe/ferris-ci) that include all necessary dependencies.
 An example build invocation using shared libraries on debian is shown below:

 ``` shell
 LLVM_LINK_SHARED=1 LLVM_CONFIG="llvm-config-14" cargo build
 ```
 OpenVAF includes many integration and unit tests inside its source code.
 For development [cargo-nexttest](https://nexte.st/) is recommended to run these tests as it significantly reduces the test runtime.
 However, the built-in cargo test runner (requires no extra installation) can also be used.